ryanto/RecipeCan-Recipes/readme.txt

 Tags: recipe, recipes, recipecan
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 0.2.6
+Stable tag: 0.2.7

-A Wordpress plugin that organizes recipes on your blog.
+Organizes recipes on your food or cooking blog.
+Each recipe can be inserted in a post and stored on a recipes page.

 == Description ==